 - It is even better the next day as the flavors continue to blend into the rice.

 - Ground pork - You can use any ground meat for this recipe if you don't have ground pork.

-- Rice - For this recipe, you want to use short grain or medium grain rice, either white or brown.
+- Rice - For this recipe, you want to use short-grain or medium-grain rice, either white or brown.
 I have used Calrose and Jasmine rice pretty often in this recipe.
 I think white rice tastes better, but you can definitely use brown rice.
 For best results, use cold leftover white rice.
 Check to verify if your rice is gluten free.

 - Vegetables - I love adding veggies to this gluten free fried rice recipe.
 Use anything you have on hand, including red bell pepper, snow peas, water chestnuts, bean sprouts, and broccoli :-).

 Step 1: In a large frying pan, large skillet, or large wok, add a tablespoon of sesame oil and turn on the stove to medium-high heat.
 Add your ground pork and raw vegetables.
 Cook until the meat is brown and the vegetables are cooked.